edgedb/easy-edgedb/README.md

 So there is some object with an empty set for `modern_name`, while the other two have a name.
 This shows us that EdgeDB doesn't have `null` like in some languages: if nothing is there, it will return an empty set.

-# Chapter 2 - at the Golden Krone Hotel
+# Chapter 2 - At the Hotel in Bistritz

 We continue to read the story as we think about the database we need to store the information.
 The important information is in bold: